Part of New Melones Lake

 Other interesting sites include Natural Bridges, which can be accessed from Parrott's Ferry Road.
 It has a hiking trail and creek that flow through a marble cave.
 The Table Mountain Trail provides visitors an opportunity to hike to the top of an extensive lava flow which occurred over nine million years ago.

-If the entrance station is closed, please proceed to your reserved campsite.
-There will be a reservation tag and 1 or 2 car tags clipped to your campsite's post.
-Please leave the reservation tag on the post and put the other(s) inside your vehicle(s).
-Please find a Camp Host or Park Ranger if you have questions.
+There will be a reservation tag and 1 or 2 vehicle tags clipped to your campsite's post.
+Please leave the reservation tag on the post and place the vehicle tag(s) inside your vehicle(s) with dates visible.
+Contact a Park Ranger if you have any questions.

-Check in time is 3:00pm.
-Check out time is 2:00pm; please collect and dispose of your camp tags at check out.
+Check-In time is 3:00pm.
+Check-Out time is 2:00pm.
+Please collect and dispose of your camp tags at check-out.

 The dump station is an additional $8 for registered campers or $4 for Senior/Access pass holder campers.
 Please pay using the automated fee station at the park entrance.